By Amy Gorin, MS, RDN

 The other gelato shop you must visit while in Florence is La Carraia.
 I didn't know about this locale until my second time in Florence.
 Once I did, I made sure to visit a couple of times.

 There are two locations.
 If you head to the one at Piazza Nazario Sauro, you'll get a beautiful view of the city, including the Duomo.
 I was lucky enough to eat my gelato during sunset!

 Now, if you're wondering how to eat like a vegetarian in Florence, one of the best things you can do is get your fill of vegetables and beans in Florence!
-And wow, you can really find amazing white bean dishes in Florence.
-Head to La Vecchia Bettola for lunch to get your fill.
+It's the ultimate in vegetarian Tuscan food.

 I definitely recommend it if it's on the menu during your visit!
 Porcini dishes are one of the tastiest things to in Florence.